ChhaviiSharma/My-VITyarthi-Project-2025-/README.md

 # My-VITyarthi-Project-2025-
 Banking And Money Management System

 This is my Vityarthi project designed to take input from the user .
-It tells about the banking and money management system and focus on the process of taking loan from the bank .S
+It tells about the banking and money management system and focus on the process of taking loan from the bank .
 The algorithm of the project is given below :

 1.Start